peterbourgon/peter-bourgon-org/src/go-and-the-modern-enterprise/index.md

  like request tracing, rate limiting, circuit breaking, connection pooling, and so on.
 Same as package server, it should integrate with [service discovery](#service-discovery), and work equally well over multiple [transports](#package-transport).
+And prior art exists in the form of Finagle and [Ribbon](https://github.com/Netflix/ribbon), among others.

 Where appropriate, package client and server should share code.
 For example, connection pooling, rate limiting, and request tracing all share a common core